What should you

 4. Markup

-This is the same math that powers PrinterFlo's quoting.
+This is the same maths that powers PrinterFlo's quoting.

 Save your materials and rates once, then price any sign in two clicks — and turn it straight into a quote your customer can approve online.